JordanFrecon/jordanfrecon.github.io/_posts/2021-06-22-adversary-example.md

 where $$\mathcal{B}$$ denotes the space of allowed perturbations.

 **PGD** {% include cite.html id="2018_Madry_A_p-iclr_tdlmaa"%}.
 The same previous idea was also conducted by different authors who termed the method *PGD* since it boils down to a *Projected Gradient Descent* algorithm.
 The only difference lies in the initial point.
-While for i-FGSM, the initial point is $$x$$, there the initial point is randomly sampled in a ball centered in $$x$$.
+While for IFGSM, the initial point is $$x$$, there the initial point is randomly sampled in a ball centered in $$x$$.